 It is the responsibility of each student to meet all specific requirements of the Education Department and the subject area major.
 Secondary and K-12 licensure students are expected to have advisors in both their subject area major and in the Education Department.
 K-12 licensure is available in art, music, health and physical education.
 A 5-12 secondary licensure program is available in communication arts/literature, mathematics, and social studies.
 A 9-12 secondary licensure program is available in life science, chemistry, and physics with an additional general science endorsement for grades 5-8.

-Licensure requirements in the state of Minnesota for teaching in secondary schools are met through the Augsburg College Education Department licensure program.
+Licensure requirements in the state of Minnesota for teaching in secondary schools are met through the Augsburg University Education Department licensure program.
 These requirements are: bachelor’s degree, academic major in an approved teaching area, and completion of an approved licensure program.

 Consult with your subject matter advisor for Graduation Skills requirements in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W).